garazdawi/erlang.github.io/_posts/2020-8-17-the-new-scalable-ets-ordered_set.md

 `write_concurrency` might be better if you mainly access the table sequentially.

-## A Note on Erlang/OTP 23 and ETS Decentralized Counters
+## A Note on Erlang/OTP 23 and Decentralized Counters

 A new ETS scalability optimization that optionally decentralizes the counters used by ETS tables was introduced in the Erlang/OTP 23